Skip to main content

 Yucca plants can take many forms, but the most common yucca houseplants (such as Yucca elephantipes) generally have sharp, sword-like leaves and woody trunks.
 The typical variety for home gardeners tends to stay around 2 to 4 feet tall, but some tree types can grow up to 30 feet tall.
 You may also find them as compact, stemless rosette plants, too.

-Perennial in climate zones 5 through 11, yucca plants store water in their trunks or bulbous bases, so they fare well in sandy soil in drought-impacted areas.
+Perennial in climate zones 5 to 11, yucca plants store water in their trunks or bulbous bases, so they fare well in sandy soil in drought-impacted areas.
 When planted outdoors, they can develop clusters of white blooms.
 Keep in mind that yucca leaves are sharp and that the plant is toxic to pets, so be careful about where you place yours.

 Why should you get a yucca tree?